Datom.World FAQ

 What does "everything is a stream" actually mean?

 In Datom.World, data never freezes in silos.
 Every fact lives in an append-only stream that can be read, transformed, or extended.
 Streams become the common language for messages, automations, analytics, or agents— a single primitive that replaces piles of bespoke stacks.
-There's only two API: reaad and write
+The stream protocol provides four operations: open, read, write, and close.

 What does "everything is a continuation" mean for me?